ZZTmercari/spannerclosecheck/README.md

 - `*.pb.go` - Protocol buffer generated files
 - `*_gen.go` - General generated files
 - Files with `generated` in the path

+## Troubleshooting

+Having issues with false positives or unexpected warnings?
+Check out our comprehensive [Troubleshooting Guide](docs/TROUBLESHOOTING.md) which covers:
+- Common scenarios and solutions
+- When to use `nolint` directives
+- Understanding warning messages
+- Debugging tips and best practices

 ## Integration with golangci-lint